As required by Marin Public Health, we are pleased to share that Branson has reached a 99% vaccination rate for all students, faculty, and staff.

 After quickly implementing a robust distance learning program in March 2020, Branson was the first high school in Marin County to resume in-person learning for all of our students, 4 days a week, in mid-October 2020.
 Keeping the health, safety, and well-being of our entire community – students, parents, faculty, and staff – top of mind, we adapted and came together as a community.
 Through new use of technology and indoor and outdoor classrooms, and a rigorous Covid testing program, Branson stayed open for in-person learning, athletics, and arts since then.

 We are grateful to our students, faculty & staff, families, and alumni for their support of Branson during this challenging time.
-For as long as the pandemic lasts, we will continue to keep health and safety first – and we will use this as an opportunity to innovate and improve as a school in service to our mission and our students.
+Even as the height of the pandemic fades into memory, we will continue to keep health and safety first – and we are using this as an opportunity to innovate and improve as a school in service to our mission and our students.

 The Covid-19 pandemic created immense challenges to overcome, and yet it also allowed us to see more clearly the importance of our mission and core values in leading us through difficult times.